metal3-io/metal3-docs/docs/user-guide/src/irso/install-basics.md

   without TLS.
 To enable it, you need to manage the TLS secret.
 [Cert Manager](https://cert-manager.io/) is the recommended service for it.

+- Do you need persistence for the Ironic's internal database?
+The examples in this guide assume no persistence, i.e. that **all data is lost on the pod restart**!
+This ephemeral mode of operation suits Metal3 well, since BMO treats BareMetalHost resources as the primary source of truth.
+However, for use cases outside of Metal3, you need to configure an [external database](./database.md).

 ## Using Ironic

 Regardless of the scenario you choose, you will need to create at least an